cockroachdb/docs/v2.1/architecture/life-of-a-distributed-transaction.md

 	- If the transaction's timestamp was moved, the transaction performs a [read refresh](transaction-layer.html#read-refreshing) to see if any values it needed have been changed.
 If the read refresh is successful, the transaction can commit at the pushed timestamp.
 If the read refresh fails, the transaction must be restarted.
 	- If the transaction is in an `ABORTED` state, the `DistSender` sends a response indicating as much, which ends up back at the SQL interface.
 	- If the transaction is still `PENDING`, it's moved to `COMMITTED`.
 Note that this modification of the transaction record is handled as an update to the key-value pair, meaning it must go through Raft like all other write operations.
 Once the transaction record is moved to `COMMITTED`, the transaction is considered committed.
-1. The `DistSender` propagates any values that should be returned to the client (e.g. reads or the number of affected rows) to the `TxnCoordSender`, which in turn responds to the SQL interface with the value.
+1. The `DistSender` propagates any values that should be returned to the client (e.g., reads or the number of affected rows) to the `TxnCoordSender`, which in turn responds to the SQL interface with the value.
   The `TxnCoordSender` also begins asynchronous intent cleanup by sending a request to the `DistSender` to convert all write intents it created for the transaction to fully committed values.
 However, this process is largely an optimization; if any operation encounters a write intent, it checks the write intent's transaction record.
 If the transaction record is `COMMITTED`, the operation can perform the same cleanup and convert the write intent to a fully committed value.
 1. The SQL interface then responds to the client, and is now prepared to continue accepting new connections.